All roads lead to Rome meme explained | luna app

 Teen news and insights

-• The “all roads lead to Rome” meme is often used to express heartbreak or the feeling that relationships eventually end
+Online, the “all roads lead to Rome” meme is used to express the feeling that relationships often end in heartbreak, no matter how they begin.

 Rated 4.8